shapelets/khiva/doc/sphinx/source/bindings/main.rst

     git clone https://avrgcs@bitbucket.org/gcatsoft/tsa-r.git

-IAfter downloading the code, you would need to open an R console and execute the following commands, to set the work directory and install the TSA binding:
+After downloading the code, you would need to open an R console and execute the following commands, to set the work directory and install the TSA binding:

 .. code-block:: bash